plan-systems/design-docs/proof-of-correctness.md

     EntryOp           int32    // Op code specifying how to interpret this entry.
-Typically, POST_CONTENT TimeAuthored      int64    // Unix timestamp of when this header was encrypted and signed ("sealed") ChannelID         UUID     // Channel that this entry is posted to (or operates on) ChannelEpochID    UUID     // Epoch of the channel in effect when this entry was sealed AuthorityEntryID  UUID     // Cites the entry in ChannelEpochID->ChannelID authorizing the validity of this entry AuthorMemberID    UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch UUID     // Epoch of the author's identity when this entry was sealed
+Typically, POST_CONTENT TimeAuthored      int64    // Unix timestamp of when this header was encrypted and signed ("sealed") ChannelID         UUID     // Channel that this entry is posted to (or operates on) ChannelEpochID    UUID     // Cites the latest epoch of the channel in effect when this entry was authored AuthorityEntryID  UUID     // Cites the entry in ChannelEpochID->ChannelID authorizing the validity of this entry AuthorMemberID    UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch UUID     // Epoch of the author's identity when this entry was sealed